Sadrpour/UdacityProjetcs/P3-DriverClonning/README.md

 would behave quiite differently trial (trial = training model again).
 As i increased the size of the , I was able to achieve more stable performance while keeping the number of parameters small.

 Drop out was used to prevent over-fitting.
-5% of the dataset was set aside for validation.
+5% of the dataset was set aside for validation. a small regularization was also applied to convolutional layers.
 Below is the summary of the model.
 The idea was to give it flexibility while keeping number of parameters low.